 Reserve driver Jenson Button is said to be taking Alonso’s place for the Monaco GP.
 Jenson has been keeping fit since his semi retirement and has been keeping trim by competing in a number of triathlons, so his level of fitness will not be a problem.

 The real question has to be whether this is just a one-off or are we likely to see Alonso miss another race for say Le Mans 24hr? and more importantly how much of a disturbance is this not just for the reserve driver but for the McLaren team as a whole.
 For me Fernando needs to stop sulking and commit to the decision he made to finish off the season as he is contracted to do.

 So if this is Alonso’s final season where are we likely to see him next year.
-Many ex F1 drivers have raced in Formula-E, Le Mans 24, Porsche Super Cup and World Rally Championship.
+Many ex F1 drivers have raced in Formula-E (electric series), Le Mans 24, Porsche Super Cup and World Rally Championship.
 For me i’d like to see Alonso take a sabbatical and have some time to consider his next move before diving into the next stage of his life.
 Drivers time behind the wheel is so short and Fernando needs to work out really whats best for him.